 Give Them the Greatest Gift of All, Meditation:

 Over the past decade in scientific research communities, there has been an ever-expanding emphasis on studying the effects of meditation.
 It hasn’t come with much surprise for Buddhists and Hindus to learn that the world of science has uncovered a seemingly endless number of physical, emotional, and mental benefits that stem from the practice.
 As research has almost unanimously given meditation the green light, schools across the country have begun implementing meditation and mindfulness training into their educational agendas.
 The celebrated Buddhist monk Sogyal Rinpoche tells us,

 The gift to learning to meditate is the greatest gift you can give yourself in this lifetime.”

 And by implementing a regular meditation practice at home, you’ll be giving your children the best gift of all: An increased ability to take care of themselves mentally and emotionally.

 Spoil Them with Experiences & Opportunities for Connection:

-It should now be clear to see that society’s most profound parenting mistake is not properly educating our children on how to create meaningful happiness in their own lives.
-If, as individual parents, we commit ourselves to teaching our kids the truth about happiness, and the ways to take care of themselves mentally and emotionally, we will be able to collectively impact the world in the most profound way.
+It should now be clear to see that society’s most profound parenting mistake is not properly educating our children on how to create meaning and happiness in their own lives.
+If, as individual parents, we commit ourselves to teach our kids the truth about happiness, and the ways to take care of themselves mentally and emotionally, we will be able to collectively impact the world in the most profound way.